-Pentastarch Uses, Dosage, Side Effects, Food Interaction and all others data.
+Pentastarch Uses, Dosage, Side Effects and more

 Pentastarch is an artificial colloid (hydroxyethyl starch derivative).
 Pentastarch is characterized by presenting five hydroxyethyl groups, which signifies an approximate 50% hydroxyethylation.
 It is sold under the name Pentaspan by Bristol-Myers Squibb and is used for fluid resuscitation.
 When administered, pentastarch remains mainly in the circulatory system and hence, it is considered a plasma expander.